Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ]
 ```

-To sort the titles alphabetically in place we can use `sort` method:
+To sort the titles alphabetically in place, we can use the `sort` method:

 ```py
 movie_titles.sort()